 Health Care Aides (HCAs) in Alberta are currently unregulated.
 On December 9, 2020, the Health Statutes Amendment Act received royal assent.
 Bill 46 made substantial amendments to the Health Professions Act (HPA), including the future regulation of HCAs in Alberta.

-As a result of these changes, the CLPNA will become one College with two distinctive professions: Licensed Practical Nurses and Health Care Aides.
+As a result of these changes, the CLPNA will become one college with two distinct professions: Licensed Practical Nurses and Health Care Aides.
 The CLPNA has been working with the Government of Alberta, HCAs, and a broad group of stakeholders from across the province to make the transition to regulation.

 Regulation promotes improved client safety and quality of care.
 When regulation comes into effect, the CLPNA will set requirements through the development of standards of practice, policies, and guidelines as well as the administration of a complaints process.
 These requirements will provide a framework for HCA practice and bring clarity to the role.